 The Quandary pant is cut thin and features a slim fit that Patagonia recommends for lean-to-medium builds.
 We would agree with this recommendation, as we found them to be slightly restrictive around the tops and outsides of the thighs where they meet the hip flexors and pelvis, as well as in the seat.
 If you have cross-fit thighs or like competing in triathlons, we suggest you try these on before you purchase a pair.

 Despite a narrower fit, these pants are supremely mobile.
-They are comprised of 6% spandex, blended into their nylon weave, allowing them to stretch any which way that you do.
-They also have a stretchy drawstring recessed into the waistband, which facilitates a perfect fit without a belt, even as your body weight and waistline fluctuates (as it does on all of us).
-While they didn't fit as well for us as the Prana Stretch Zion, they were more comfortable than the similarly slim fitting KUHL Kontra Air.
-We also loved the feel of the fabric against the skin, which was impressively soft for a synthetic material, and felt better than the Arc'teryx Perimeter Pant.
+They have 6% spandex blended into their nylon weave, allowing them to stretch any which way that you do.
+They also have a stretchy drawstring recessed into the waistband, which facilitates a perfect fit without a belt, even as your body weight and waistline fluctuates.
+While they didn't fit as well for our testers as the Prana Stretch Zion, we love the feel of the fabric against the skin, which is impressively soft for a synthetic material, and felt better than the Arc'teryx Lefroy.